apache/calcite-avatica/site/_docs/howto.md

 ## Get approval for a release via Apache voting process (for Calcite committers)

-Release vote on dev list
+Release vote on dev list.
+Note: the draft mail is printed as the final step of `prepareVote` task, and you can find the draft in `/build/prepareVote/mail.txt`

 {% highlight text %}
 To: dev@calcite.apache.org